Orthopedic physical therapy residency

 • The program maintains sustainability through continuous curriculum review, process improvement measures, financial and strategic planning for program growth and development.

-• The program will maintain ABPTRFE accreditation.
+• The program maintains ABPTRFE accreditation.

 Outcomes